ehForwarderBot/efb-telegram-master/readme_translations/id_ID.rst

 * ``animated_stickers`` *(bool)* [Default: ``false``]

   Enable experimental support to animated stickers.
-Note: you might need to install binary dependency ``libcairo`` to enable this feature.
+Note: you need to install binary dependency ``libcairo`` on your own, and additional Python dependencies via ``pip3 install "efb-telegram-master[tgs]"`` to enable this feature.

 * ``send_to_last_chat`` *(str)* [Default: ``warn``]